Archives: Wigan and Leigh cares for and preserves the historical records of Wigan Borough and makes them available to the public.

 We've put together are a few tips to help you get the best out of your visit.

-- Plan ahead - we know that sometimes it’s reassuring to know what to expect during your visit, so we have created a Social Story
+- Plan Ahead - We know that sometimes it's reassuring to know what to expect during your visit, so we have created a Social Story, why not read it and learn more about what a visit to the archives is like

 - Visit as often as you like - Take as much time as you need to visit our site and feel free to come back and see the things you enjoy the most